alessandromagrini/gammadlm/README.md

 `gammadlm` is a R package implementing functionalities for maximum likelihood estimation and inference for the Gamma distributed-lag model with multiple explanatory variables.
 The reference paper is:

-A. Magrini. _A hill climbing algorithm for maximum likelihood estimation of the Gamma distributed-lag model with multiple explanatory variables_.
-Under review.
+A. Magrini.
+A hill climbing algorithm for maximum likelihood estimation of the Gamma distributed-lag model with multiple explanatory variables. _Under review_.

 R (The R Project for Statistical Computing) needs to be installed on your system in order